Our Privacy Promise

 - When visiting our website or apps we may collect information about the type of device you’re using to access them and the settings on that device.
 This might also include the IP address and your operating system and certain device settings as well as diagnostic information.

 8. What are your rights?

-The new General Data Protection Regulations (GDPR), effective from 25 May 2018, gives everyone a number of very important rights.
+The UK data protection legislation includes the General Data Protection Regulations (GDPR) and the Data Protection Act 2018, these two authorities are to be jointly considered as the authority of UK data protection law.
+This legislation gives everyone a number of very important rights.
 In abbreviated form these are:

 - The right of access.
 Request information that we hold about you.

 - The right of rectification.
 Update or amend the information we hold about you if it is incomplete or inaccurate.

 - The right to erase or ‘right to be forgotten'.
 Ask us to remove your personal information from our records where there is no compelling reason for its continued processing.

 - The right to restrict processing.
 Ask us to supress the processing of your information.